No items found.

 Instructions:

-3. Clean Inside – If any seeds or white ribs remain, pull or trim them out with your knife.
+Remove any remaining seeds or white ribs with your knife.
 These taste bitter, so remove as much as possible.

 Notes: